GUIDE | 15 MIN READ

 Direct sourcing technology can offer an assessable system that automates onboarding, payment, and engagement documentation, creating a positive experience on both enterprises and independent professionals.
 By building a pool of pre-vetted talent that has already been successfully engaged, it becomes much easier for companies to find and deploy skilled workers when needed.

-By incorporating a direct-sourcing program, companies can more specifically meet their needs by making their own choices.
-By establishing a direct sourcing network, companies have the primary access to independent professionals they need and are able to establish more effective relationships.
+By incorporating a direct sourcing program, companies can more specifically meet their needs by making their own choices.

 Without a centralized program or policies in place, enterprises may engage contingent workers who have not been properly vetted.
 This poses a significant compliance risk and can lead to potentially catastrophic misclassification or co-employment issues down the road.

-There’s no one-size-fits-all formula for creating a program to support a direct sourcing strategy—each enterprise will have unique talent needs that need to be met and hurdles to overcome.
+There’s no one-size-fits-all formula for creating a program to support a direct sourcing strategy—each enterprise will have unique talent needs and challenges.
 There are, however, certain universal requirements that help build a strong base for a lasting and successful program.

-Company leadership must understand that the significant benefits gained from direct sourcing only can be realized with and investment of time and resources.
-To this end there needs to be a clear understanding of program requirements, and the costs associated with pursuing a direct sourcing strategy.
-A comprehensive program is needed for direct sourcing to be successful but many program sponsors try to cut corners only to find the potential benefits lacking.
+It is important that leadership understands that the significant benefits gained from direct sourcing are realized through the investment of time and resources.
+To this end program requirements and the costs associated with pursuing a direct sourcing strategy need to be clearly defined.

-A direct sourcing strategy helps to get top talent in the door, and a sustainable end-to-end program will help keep them coming back.
+A direct sourcing strategy catalyzes engagement and helps to get top talent in the door, and a sustainable end-to-end program will keep them coming back.

 Key Factors to Consider about Direct Sourcing

-In order to evaluate a direct sourcing solution for engaging and managing contingent talent, organizations must determine the talent type the program will be used for, decide how the program will fit into their existing contingent talent strategy, and customize suggested evaluation criteria based on organizational needs and goals.
+In order to evaluate a direct sourcing solution for engaging and managing contingent talent, organizations must determine the type of talent that the program will be used for, decide how the program will fit into their existing contingent talent strategy, and customize appropriate evaluation criteria based on organizational needs and goals.

-It is first important to begin with a centrally managed independent contractor compliance and engagement program.
-Enterprises must understand both the costs and benefits of implementing a program, secure a dedicated program sponsor or champion within their organization, and begin an education campaign so internal employees and hiring managers understand how and why the program exists and adhere to new policies and processes.
+It is important to begin with a centrally managed independent contractor compliance and engagement program.
+Get to know both the costs and benefits of implementing a program, secure a dedicated program sponsor or champion within their organization, and start an internal education campaign so employees and hiring managers understand how and why the program exists in order to more readily adopt new policies and processes.

-With the factors above in mind, it is also important to be aware that building and maintaining a centralized program is a big investment of time and cross-functional resources, and it is not typically an area of expertise for most companies.
+With the factors above in mind, be aware that building and maintaining a centralized program is a big investment of time and cross-functional resources, and it is not typically an area of expertise for most companies.
 Rather than trying to build their own center of excellence for contingent talent engagement, many enterprises decide to partner with a firm that has expertise in this area.

 When selecting a vendor to partner with, it is important to keep organizational needs and goals in mind.
 For example, many companies solely focus on process outsourcing, payrolling, or talent acquisition.
 Enterprises will benefit most from working with a company that can put a rigorous and consistently enforced process in place for identifying, engaging, and managing contingent talent while indemnifying the enterprise from misclassification and legal risk.